 Performance-Based Decision Making for Asset Management: Lessons Learned and Practitioner Toolkit (2021) PTM-PBDM-E Transportation agencies are increasingly required to make investments using cross-asset trade-offs and optimization methods.
-These performance-based approaches to decision making can support desired $outcomes \ while \ encouraging \ fiscal \ responsibility, \ accountability \ and \ transparency \ in \ governance.$ There is still much to learn about performance-based decision making techniques, and many agencies seek examples and practical tools.
-This report helps close that gap by synthesizing lessons learned, $presenting \ several \ case \ studies, \ and \ providing \ a \ toolk it \ to \ help \ practitioners \ optimize \ asset \ management \ decisions.$ View the Table of Contents This publication is available in French.
+These performance-based approaches to decision making can support desired outcomes while encouraging fiscal responsibility, accountability and transparency in governance.
+There is still much to learn about performance-based decision making techniques, and many agencies seek examples and practical tools.
+This report helps close that gap by synthesizing lessons learned, presenting several case studies, and providing a toolkit to help practitioners optimize asset management decisions.
+View the Table of Contents This publication is available in French.

-Media type: PDF 2021 Free
+Media type: PDF Download 2021

+Free

+Transport from the Control of the Co

+Managing and Enhancing Terrestrial Road Ecology

+PTM-MTRE-E

-Managing and Enhancing Terrestrial Road Ecology PTM-MTRE-E Road ecology has developed into an established research and applied science discipline that offers mitigative practices and management approaches to address impacts to natural ecosystems, as well as to public safety and adjacent land use.
+Road ecology has developed into an established research and applied science discipline that offers mitigative practices and management approaches to address impacts to natural ecosystems, as well as to public safety and adjacent land use.

 This synthesis identifies Beneficial Management Practices to help avoid, minimize or compensate for the direct and indirect effects of roads, across Canada's diverse geographic environments and road systems.

-Media type: PDF Download 2021 Free
+Media type: PDF Download 2021

+Free

-PACKAGE: Manual of Uniform Traffic Control Devices for Canada, Sixth Edition - one print & one e-book PKG-MUTCDC21-F This package bundles one print copy and one e-book copy of the Manual of Uniform Traffic Control Devices for Canada, Sixth Editior (2021) at a special price.
+PACKAGE: Manual of Uniform Traffic Control Devices for Canada, Sixth Edition - one print & one e-book This package bundles one print copy and one e-book copy of the Manual of Uniform Traffic Control Devices for Canada, Sixth Editior (2021) at a special price.
 Included are: PTM-MUTCDC21-E: a print format copy packaged in a three-ring binder.
 PTM-MUTCDC21-E-EBK: an e-book format copy.
 TAC's e-books are proprietary digital files, not a PDF, accessed through VitalSource software downloaded to desktop or mobile devices, OR a VitalSource Bookshelf online account (first 2 years only).
 Read our FAQs to learn about e-books, the limits of their use by different devices or people, and their general functionality.
 Visit the descriptions for each individual item code to learn more about the Manual itself.
 TAC offers a separate Sign Pattern Manual to support the accurate and consistent production of road signs in the MUTCDC.
 It was updated in 2022 to complement the Sixth Edition.
 Visit the dedicated MUTCDC webpage for more information.
 TAC is looking forward to providing the French version, "Manuel canadien de la signalisation routière, 6e édition" in the coming months.
-Visit the Bookstore to buy Media type: eBook, Print 2021 Member Price: \$ 925.00, Regular Price: \$ 1,175.00
+Visit the Bookstore to buy Media type: eBook, Print 2021 Member Price: \$ 925.00, Regular Price: \$ 1.175.00